 It’s not about the money

-Aside from creating over 35,000 jobs worldwide, Musk has put his own money on the line to ensure his employees continue to have jobs.
+Aside from creating jobs for around 100K people worldwide, Musk has put his own money on the line to ensure his employees continue to have jobs.
 In fact, he invested $20 million into saving Tesla after it was on the cusp of bankruptcy in 2015, and he has never taken a paycheck from the company.
 Additionally, $100 million of his own money went into funding SpaceX – a risky investment, as the space industry had never been privatized before.
-He has quietly donated to charities, and has already pledged to give away at least half of his money when he dies.
+He has quietly donated to charities and has reportedly pledged to give away at least half of his money when he dies.
+More recently, he has made his Starlink technology available to Ukraine in its conflict with Russia.

 Ignoring the little guy

-Musk may be worthy of his glory, but getting to his end-goal has a price, and he is not necessarily the one paying it.
-SpaceX staff are often presented with impossible tasks pulling all-nighters after working 12-hour days, in order to meet the deadlines Musk expects from them.
-His Tesla workers filed charges with the National Labor Board against him, citing coercion, hazardous working conditions, intimidation, illegal surveillance and prevention of worker communications as their main reasons for doing so.
+Musk may be worthy of his glory but getting to his end-goal has a price, and he is not necessarily the one paying it.
+In fact, some critics even go so far as saying that during the height of the global pandemic, he played with his employees’ lives by re-opening his Tesla plant even after two Tesla workers tested positive for COVID-19 and before California authorities recommended re-opening for business.
+Health risks aside, SpaceX staff have often been presented with impossible tasks, like pulling all-nighters after working 12-hour days, in order to meet the deadlines Musk expects from them.
+His Tesla workers filed charges in 2017 with the National Labor Board against him, citing coercion, hazardous working conditions, intimidation, illegal surveillance and prevention of worker communications as their main reasons for doing so.
+Most recently, his attitude toward Twitter is seen by some as nothing short of bullying: He has reportedly disparaged Twitter execs, ridiculed the site’s content policies and complained about a lack of professionalism, all resulting in plummeting the company’s stock prices and morale.
+After declaring he could run it better, he then walked away from the deal, with no regard for its employees.

 Idealization is harmful to the collective

-Giving a person the god-like reverence Musk enjoys creates a culture in which millions of people measure themselves against his singular accomplishments.
-Social comparison theory posits that human beings have an innate drive that leads them to compare themselves to other, more successful people, which can lead to negative self-esteem, envy, and unrealistic standards of success.
-Musk plays his own part in this comparison, creating the perception that he’s the sole embodiment of technological prowress; he may be as rare and spectacular as people say, but he is a phenomenon.
-We unfairly compare ourselves to Musk because social media makes it feel we have a connection to him or that we know him personally.
-However, most of us won’t ever measure up when using Musk as a benchmark of success and, therefore, we feel like failures.
-Yet, it’s easy to forget that in reality, Musk wouldn’t have been able to get where he is without government funding, subsidies for electric cars, etc.
+Social comparison theory posits that human beings have an innate drive that leads them to compare themselves to other, more successful people.
+This can lead to negative self-esteem, envy, and unrealistic standards of success.
+Musk plays his own part in this comparison, creating the perception that he’s the sole embodiment of technological prowess.
+Yet, it’s easy to forget that, in reality, Musk wouldn’t have been able to get where he is without government funding, subsidies for electric cars, etc.

 There are other causes to focus on

 A man of Musk’s means, brilliance and stature has the power to significantly change the world for the better, yet he often devotes his resources towards projects that are arguably rooted in vanity.
 For example, his SpaceX Falcon Heavy Test Launch project – in which a Tesla sports car was launched into space – cost $90 million to execute, and didn’t contribute to any scientific or humanitarian gains.
 That money could have been used to further STEM research, launch satellites into orbit or end malaria, to name a few.
 Instead, it was used to begin a space race with a car of Musk’s own making, a project Musk defended as something “silly and fun.”
-Additionally, his Hyperloop project – estimated to cost billions – has been criticized as a parallel transportation network intended for catering to the rich.
+Additionally, his Hyperloop project – estimated to cost millions – has been criticized as a parallel transportation network intended for catering to the rich.
 With money and power often comes hubris, and it seems as though Musk isn’t an exception to this rule.
+He has particularly shown arrogance with regard to the coronavirus and the stock market, as seen in some of his insensitive and even irresponsible comments dismissing the dangers of COVID-19, and his careless (or deliberate?)
+Tweets causing tumult in the values of publicly traded companies, with real-life consequences for shareholders.